Master-COLLiDER/stegofierfx/README.md

 ***Stegofier** is an Application Software, with simple and user friendly interface to hide and retrieve message inside any Image file (Specifically for Portable Network Graphics (.PNG) files) with a support for range of Devices and Operating Systems.*

+## This is the report for this project : '[Project Report](https://github.com/Master-COLLiDER/stegofierfx/raw/master/Project%20Report.pdf)'

 ## License
 This project is subject to the terms and conditions defined in the file '[LICENSE](LICENSE)' which is part of this source code package.